The Dirty Truth About Medieval Toilets: Boring History for Bedtime

 Hygiene was minimal, but the experience was shared.
 Everyone knew how to tuck their tunic, where to crouch, and which leaves worked best when the moment arrived.
 In summer, there were flies.
 In winter, there was wind.
 But always, there was the open air and a moment of quiet privacy.

-Chamber Pots and the Night Soil Routine
+Chamber Pots and Night Soil

 The Dirty Truth About Medieval Toilets